confluentinc/csid-jms-bridge/docs/install.md

 ## Install Archive

-Installing from the archive is a manual process and is only supported on linux based systems.
+Installing from the archive is a manual process and is only supported on unix based systems.

 Once the archive is acquired you will need a place to unzip it.
 I suggest `/opt` or  `/usr/local`.

 ```shell
 cd /usr/local